hiddenalpha/GateleenResclone/README.md

     Root node of remote tree.

 --filter-part <path-filter>
     Regex pattern applied as predicate to the path starting after the path specified in '--url'.
 Each path segment will be handled as its individual pattern.
 If there are longer paths to process, they will be accepted, as long they at least start-with specified filter.
     Example:  /foo/[0-9]+/bar

 --filter-full <path-filter>
     Nearly same as '--filter-part'.
 But paths with more segments than the pattern, will be rejected.

 --file <path.tar>
     (optional) Path to the archive file to read/write.
 Defaults to stdin/stdout if ommitted.
+Special value "-" means to use stdin/stdout, even a tty got detected.

+--print-path
+    Print path for every entry actually taken.
+This does NOT include intermediates like collections or those which responded non-200 codes.
 ```